Executive Functioning Skills Development

 (Part 1 – Introduction)

-MindQuest: Stepping Up To Challenges groups are in their 8th season.
+MindQuest: Stepping Up To Challenges groups are created by Anne Tyler, LMFT and have been held in the Twin Cities for several years.
 These popular groups have a uniquely dynamic games-based format designed to engage intense and sensitive gifted students to develop executive functioning skills.
 Rave reviews and results keep these groups going and growing!
-Special themed skills development groups include LEGOS, Star Wars, Minecraft and Pokémon Go.
+Special themed skills development groups include LEGOS, Minecraft and Pokémon Go.

 - Mindfulness practices – self-calming, mindful listening and mindful talking

-- What is a challenge?
-Handling the frustration of having to practice non-preferred tasks.
+- What is a Challenge?
+How to handle the frustration of non-preferred tasks

 - Unique intensities, sensitivities and sensory challenges, and the social and emotional needs of giftedness